xirianlight/openToMoreInfo/README.md

 At the moment, this workflow only works in Nudge Swift, as I have not yet been able to find a way to get Nudge Python to invoke the launcher app.
 The AppleScript logic itself is tested in 10.15.7, so this may eventually be supported.

 ## VERSIONS

+These are temporarily out of date and do not reflect macOS Ventura compatibility.
+They will be updated at some point.

 **Loading Available Updates.scpt**

   • Original build